actionhero/actionhero/readme.markdown

 The `api.log()` method is available to you throughout the application.  `api.log()` will both write these log messages to file, but also display them on the console.
 There are formatting options you can pass to ``api.log(yourMessage, options=[])`.
 The options array can be many colors and formatting types, IE: `['blue','bold']`.
 Check out `/initializers/initLog.js` to see the options.

 Remember that one of the default actions will delete the log file if it gets over 10MB.

+## Versions of this API
+see `versions.markdown` to see what's new in each version

 ###